Data protection

 The purposes of data processing are:

-1. Professional website hosting and operation security
+1. Professional hosting of the website and security of operations

 2. to maintain operational and IT security

-3. Anonymous evaluation of access behavior to improve our offer and, if necessary, for criminal prosecution or the pursuit of claims
+3. Anonymous evaluation of access behavior to improve our offering and, if necessary, for criminal prosecution or the pursuit of claims

-Which data are processed?
+What data is processed?

-• the complete internet address (URL) of the accessed website
+• the complete Internet address (URL) of the website accessed

 • Browser and browser version (e.g. Chrome 87)